openhie/openinfoman/packaging/vagrant/README.md

 This an in-progress creation of a base box for end-to-end testing of OpenInfoMan using Vagrant and Ansible.
 It is not complete.

-This is copied and modified from the BAO Systems DHIS2-CentOS [Vagrantfile](https://github.com/baosystems/dhis2-centos).
+The CentOS version is copied and modified from the BAO Systems DHIS2-CentOS [Vagrantfile](https://github.com/baosystems/dhis2-centos).

 ## Troubleshooting